the-real-i9/Backend-Topics-Study/Learn/Software Design Architecture/Design-Patterns.md

 It helps in decoupling the iteration logic from the specifics of the API response structure.

 ### State pattern
-Allows an object to alter its behavior when its internal state changes
+Allows an object to alter its behavior when its internal state changes.

+It can be applied to represent different states of an API client and manage transition between these states.

 ### Template Method
-Defines the <u>skeleton of an algorithm</u> in the **superclass** but lets **subclasses** <u>override specific steps of the algorithm</u> without changing its structure.
+Defines the <u>skeleton of an algorithm</u> in the **superclass** but lets **subclasses** <u>implement specific steps of the algorithm in their own way</u> without changing the structure of the algorithm.

-A scenario where you have a common set of steps for making API requests, but the details of authentication, request building, and response handling may vary between different API implementations
+A scenario where you have a common set of steps for making API requests, but the details of authentication, request building, and response handling may vary between different API implementations.

+Imagine, performing a task involves 5 steps and everyone is required to perform it, think about how everyone will excute these steps in their own different ways.

 # Structural Patterns
 ### Decorator pattern